-We present a novel geometric approach by which an arbitrary global monitoring task can be split into a set of constraints applied locally on each of the streams.
+We present a novel geometric approach which reduces monitoring the value of a function (visà-vis a threshold) to a set of constraints applied locally on each of the streams.
 The constraints are used to locally filter out data increments that do not affect the monitoring outcome, thus avoiding unnecessary communication.
 As a result, our approach enables monitoring of arbitrary threshold functions over distributed data streams in an efficient manner.